usdoj-crt/beta-ada/_pages/_resources/web-rule-first-steps.md

 5. **Exception for preexisting social media posts**

-    - **Remember:** To qualify for this exception, your social media posts have to be “preexisting,” meaning that they were posted before your public entity’s deadline for complying with this rule (see Action Step 2).
+    - **Remember:** To qualify for this exception, your social media posts have to be “preexisting,” meaning that they were posted before your public entity’s deadline for complying with the rule (see Action Step 2).
 This exception does not apply to social media posts made after the compliance deadline.

 **Remember:** Even if some of your web content or content in mobile apps is covered by an exception, your state or local government still has to meet its other existing obligations under the ADA.